semantic-machines/veda-client/API.md

 **Notes:**
 - Cleanup is automatic on component disconnect
-- Uses reference equality - see Limitations for details
+- Uses reference equality - see section below for details
 - Returns cleanup function for manual control

 **Common pitfalls:**